What is a jumbo loan?

 How is a jumbo loan different from other loans?

-Let’s look at how a jumbo loan compares to the popular conventional loan.
+Let’s look at how a jumbo loan compares to a conventional loan.

 Loan Limits | Exceeds the conforming loan limits set by Fannie Mae and Freddie Mac | Within the conforming loan limits set by Fannie Mae and Freddie Mac |